In the world of owning a digital agency, avoiding nightmare clients can be your “make it or break it” moment.

 The Never Ever Happy

 Ditch the unhappy client from the start.

 If your client is not happy in the beginning and it’s not going their way, that might be time to cut the apron strings.
 To keep them happy, as long as it’s not a huge loss for you, go above and beyond, return their money and help them find someone else.
 That kindness goes a long way for your reputation.

 The Content Promiser

 Got content?
 Yup, sure do.
-No you don’t.
+No, you don’t.

 Content submission is always a bit of a hassle for many agencies, we hear it all the time.
-Since this has become such a difficult milestone for our agency, we’ve deployed different methods for collecting content such as content submission software, and requiring content to be a part of the project.
-This will always increase the cost of a project, but if content collection is causing you major headaches, it’s time to make it a required piece of the project.
+Since this has become such a difficult milestone for our agency, we’ve deployed different methods for collecting content such as content submission software and requiring content to be a part of the project.
+This will always increase the cost of a project, but if the content collection is causing you major headaches, it’s time to make it a required piece of the project.

 If a client can show you they have content, you still might want to include a budget for massaging it or improving for the project, so it does not become an issue.
 If you don’t offer content, find a great partner agency to work with your clients.

 If you have a client who is not working out don’t blindside them with a notice or formal communication.
 We are all people, we should talk and communicate about the issues, and prepare the client for what is coming.